Film submissions for IndieLisboa 2022 are now open. The 19th edition of the festival will take place between April 28 and May 9 2022.

 The programming committee awaits the films, which may be work versions or finished works, with great expectation.
-Submissions are open until December 23, 2020 and the regulations and application form are available here.
+Submissions are open until December 23, 2022.

 IndieLisboa intends to stimulate the public exhibition of films that are neither distributed nor exhibited within Portugal’s traditional circuits.
 The festival gives preference to national premieres.